Philadelphia man charged with killing 6-year-old stepson

-Thirty-nine-year-old Philly resident Michael Williams has been charged in the murder of his 6-year-old stepson, Travon Register.
+Philly resident Michael Williams has been charged in the murder of his 6-year-old stepson Travon Register.

-Williams is accused of killing the young boy inside the Southwest Philadelphia home he shared with Travon and his mother on Thursday evening.
-The boy's mother was said to be at work at the time of his murder.
+Williams, 39, is accused of killing the young boy inside the Southwest Philadelphia home he shared with Travon and his mother on Thursday evening.
+The boy's mother was said to be at work at the time of his death.

 According to authorities, Williams told police his stepson Travon had been playing outside that evening around 4:45 p.m. when he came in the house and slipped on the family’s kitchen floor.
 Williams told police the boy had injured his head.
 Williams then had the boy go and lay down in one of the bedrooms to rest.